wjzhengsh/blockchain/get_start_starter_plan.md

 1. Log in with your {{site.data.keyword.cloud_notm}} account.
 If you do not have an account, click the **Sign up to Create** button.
 2. Select the Cloud Foundry organization where you want to store your {{site.data.keyword.blockchain}} network.
 3. Select **Starter Membership Plan** from the pricing plans table.
 4. Click the **Create** button.
-The service instance page opens with a pon-up welcome panel.
+The service instance page opens with a pop-up welcome panel.
 Note that you can choose to join a network or continue to create your own one.
 To create a network, see step 4 in [Creating a network](#creating-a-network).
 5. On the welcome panel, choose **Join existing network**, select the network to join from the drop-down list, and click **Continue**.

 You can find your blockchain service instance in the [{{site.data.keyword.cloud_notm}} service dashboard ![External link icon](images/external_link.svg "External link icon")](https://console.bluemix.net/dashboard/services "{{site.data.keyword.cloud_notm}} service dashboard").